 Quarantine is an essential tool for every aquarist, whether hobbyist, public aquarist, or breeder.
-All incoming fishes, regardless of source (wild-caught or captive-bred) or vendor, should undergo a minimum of two to four weeks of quarantine for observation, acclimation, and prophylactic treatment before being transferred to a permanent home.
+All incoming fishes, whether wild-caught or captive-bred, should undergo a minimum of two to four weeks of quarantine for observation, acclimation, and prophylactic treatment before being transferred to a permanent home.

-Even if incoming fishes come from a reputable vendor with known quarantine protocols, they are often stressed during bagging and transport, which makes them susceptible to disease and infection upon arrival.
+Even if fishes come from a reputable source with known quarantine protocols, they are often stressed during bagging and transport, which makes them susceptible to disease and infection upon arrival.
+Many amateur aquarists skip quarantine, believing it is too expensive to set up a separate system that only gets intermittent use.
+By revolutionizing the quarantine process to make it more compact and efficient and less expensive, we hope to encourage more aquarists to undertake this necessary and beneficial husbandry practice.

-That said, many amateur aquarists skip quarantine, believing it too expensive to set up a separate system that only gets intermittent use.
-Even professionals would like to streamline quarantine if they could, and there are countless schools of thought on the ideal setup and technique for fish quarantine.
-The Marine Lab at Roger Williams University (RWU) we partial to a version of the “transfer method” coined in Dieter Untergasser’s 1992 Handbook of Fish Diseases.
+While there are countless schools of thought on the ideal setup and technique for fish quarantine, the Marine Lab at Roger Williams University (RWU) is partial to a version of the “transfer method” coined in Dieter Untergasser’s 1992 Handbook of Fish Diseases.
 In this long-established method, the fish is acclimated to a quarantine tank and treated with medication.
 After a period of time (usually two or three days) it is transferred to a second quarantine tank with identical water chemistry.
 The original tank is then sanitized and prepared to be used two to three days later.
-The series of “transfers” to new tanks affords a variety of benefits; however, the main advantage is its ability to combat very resilient pathogens.
+The series of “transfers,” though labor intensive, can help combat even very resilient pathogens.

-Many pathogens that chronically plague marine fishes (e.g., velvet, Amyloodinium ocellatum, and marine ich, Cryptocaryon irritans) have complex life cycles that involve both benthic cyst and free-swimming stages in addition to the active parasitic phase.
+Many pathogens that chronically plague marine fishes, like Velvet (Amyloodinium ocellatum) and Marine Ich (Cryptocaryon irritans), have complex life cycles that involve both benthic cyst and free-swimming stages in addition to the active parasitic phase.
 By removing your fish from the quarantine tank, discarding the old water, and sanitizing the tank before reuse, you are effectively eliminating those more cryptic and resilient life stages, which drastically decreases the chances that the fish will become reinfected.

-We have economized by replacing rows of glass aquariums with small, economical, hard plastic containers that are easy to handle and keep clean.
-Clear, round polycarbonate buckets with lids (Cambro brand) are used for the quarantine tanks.
-Depending on fish size, we use 4-quart or 6-quart (4- or 6-L, 1- or 1.5-gallon) buckets that can be purchased from many online restaurant supply stores (e.g., KaTom.com) or Amazon.com (see Sources, below).
-Polycarbonate is durable and can be subjected to chlorine solutions or high heat, which is how we sanitize our supplies.
-(Round buckets prevent the injuries that can occur in square buckets with corners; clear plastic allows the aquarist to inspect a fish closely.
-Lids are essential to prevent jumping.)
+We have replaced the traditional rows of glass aquariums with clear round polycarbonate buckets with lids (Cambro brand).
+Depending on fish size, we use bucket sizes ranging from 4-quart to 22-quart that can be purchased from an online restaurant supply store (e.g., KaTom.com) or Amazon.com (see Sources, below).
+Polycarbonate buckets are durable and can be subjected to chlorine solutions or high heat, which is how we sanitize our supplies.
+Also, the round buckets prevent the injuries that can occur in containers with corners.

-Disposable 1-ml rigid plastic pipettes are inserted into a ¼” hole drilled into the bucket lid to supply air to the quarantine tank.
-Pipettes are connected to 3/16” silicone tubing, which is more flexible and longer lasting than vinyl and allows for fine airflow adjustment using plastic roll clamps (Pentair Aquatics, pentairaes.com).
-We purchase the rigid plastic pipettes from a lab supply company (they are also readily available via other online vendors) and the airline tubing from either Pentair Aquatics or Omega Engineering (omega.com).
+A disposable 1-ml rigid plastic pipette is inserted into a 1/4″ hole drilled into the bucket lid to supply air to the quarantine tank.
+The pipette is connected to 3/16″ silicone tubing, which is more flexible, heat-resistant, and long-lasting than vinyl and allows for fine airflow adjustment using plastic roll clamps (Pentair Aquatics, pentairaes.com).
+We purchase the pipettes from a lab supply company (see Sources) and the airline tubing from either Pentair Aquatics or Omega Engineering (omega.com).

-An additional 1.5-gallon (6-L) Cambro polycarbonate bucket with lid is used as a freshwater dip bucket.
+An additional Cambro polycarbonate bucket with lid is used as a freshwater dip bucket.
 A fine-mesh fish net is used to transfer the fish.

 On the first day of quarantine, the fish is acclimated to the water conditions being used for the quarantine period in a separate container.
-During this time, the 1-gallon (4-L) quarantine bucket is filled with 3 quarts (3 L) of seawater, dosed with medication, and allowed to aerate for several minutes.
+During this time, the quarantine bucket is filled with seawater, dosed with medication and allowed to aerate for several minutes.
 After acclimation is complete, the fish is netted into the quarantine bucket and the bucket is lidded.
-A 1.5-gallon (6-L) polycarbonate bucket is then filled with 1.25 gallons (5 L) of RODI water buffered to the pH of the quarantine bucket.
+Another polycarbonate bucket is then filled with RODI water buffered to the pH of the quarantine bucket.
 This bath sits overnight to ensure it is the same temperature as the water in the quarantine bucket.

-The following day, a second sanitized quarantine bucket setup is assembled, filled with 3 quarts (3 L) of seawater matching the water quality of the existing bucket, dosed with medication, and allowed to aerate for several minutes.
-Then the fish is gently netted from the quarantine bucket and placed in the 1.5-gallon freshwater dip bucket that was prepared the night before.
-The duration of the freshwater dip depends on the species; however, we aim for at least two minutes per day.
-After the bath is complete, the fish is netted into the newly prepared quarantine bucket, and the bucket is lidded.
+The following day, a second sanitized quarantine bucket is set up, filled with seawater matching the water quality of the first bucket, dosed with medication, and allowed to aerate for several minutes.
+Then the fish is gently netted from the quarantine bucket and placed in the freshwater dip bucket that was prepared the night before.
+The duration of the freshwater dip depends on the species; we aim for at least two minutes per day.
+After the bath is complete, the fish is netted into the newly prepared quarantine bucket and the bucket is lidded.

 All contents from the original quarantine bucket, including the lid, the rigid plastic pipette, and all components of the freshwater dip, are sanitized.
 Our lab uses a commercial pasteurizer to make 185˚F (85˚C) water.
 All items are submerged in this hot water bath for at least 30 seconds and stored for the next use.
 Finally, the sanitized freshwater dip bucket is refilled, buffered, and allowed to sit overnight.
 A hobbyist can use scaled-down methods, as described below.